Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 1. Negative Effects on Human Health

-We eat plastic-contaminated seafood.
-Scientists have found microplastics in 114 marine species, and around one-third of these end up on our plates.
-We consume plastic via packaging.
-BPAs present in many plastic objects that come in direct contact with food is metabolized in the liver to form Bisphenol A, and it remains in our body through our urine
+The other way that we consume plastic is via packaging.
+BPAs in many plastic objects come in direct contact with food and are metabolized in the liver to form Bisphenol A, which remains in our body through our urine.

-We drink microplastics via bottled water.
-The WHO published shocking research in 2018 that exposed the presence of microplastics in 90% of bottled water, the test of which revealed only 17 were free of plastics out of 259.
-We absorb plastic through our clothes, 70% of which are synthetic and worst fabric for the skin.
-We even breathe plastic when due to poor waste management, we burn the trash in the open air.
+In addition, we drink microplastics via bottled water.
+The WHO published shocking research in 2018 that exposed the presence of microplastics in 90% of bottled water, a test that revealed only 17 bottles of water were free of plastics out of 259.

 2. It Upsets the Food Chain